AdobeDocs/analytics-platform.en/help/connections/audience-analysis/audience-analysis-configure.md

    Note that each of these dimensions was added to the profile dataset that is associated with the merge policy that you selected during the audience analysis configuration, and each was added to the new lookup dataset that was created.

    ![Audience dimensions available in the data view](assets/audience-analysis-dataview-dataset.png)

+1. Use the audience analysis dimensions in Analysis Workspace.

+   Users who have access to use the data view in Analysis Workspace can see the new dimensions and use them in their analyses.
+For information about how to use the audience analysis dimensions in Analysis Workspace, see [Analyze Experience Platform audiences in Customer Journey Analytics](/help/connections/audience-analysis/analyze-audiences.md).